How to edit Windows hosts file (C:\Windows\System32\Drivers\Etc\hosts)?

-To get around this problem, you'll first have to change folder options of your Windows machine.
-To do this, please follow the instruction below.
+To get around this problem, you'll first have to change the folder options of your Windows machine.
+To do this, please follow the instructions below.

 1. Open Folder Options dialog window by clicking the Start button Windows Start Icon, clicking Control Panel, clicking Appearance and Personalization, and then clicking Folder Options.